nobleo/rviz_satellite/README.md

 ## Local Maps

 If you want to use a tile server which only supports a specific region instead of the whole world you can enable the `Use Local Map` option.
-This also means that the zoom levels and tile coverage (see [here](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#Zoom_levels)) deviates and needs to be manually defined.
-In particular, the local origin is the to the top-left corner of the local map region.
+This also means that the zoom levels and tile coverage (see [here](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#Zoom_levels)) deviate and need to be defined manually.
+In particular, the `local origin` is the to the top-left corner of the local map region.

 The options can be set after unfolding the top-level `Use Local Map` option:

 - `Meter per Pixel (Zoom 0)` is the meter amount for a pixel at zoom level 0.
-Default is not set.
+Default is 0.0.
 - `Origin CRS` is the CRS of the local origin (should be a cartesian coordinate system).
 Default is not set.
 - `Origin X` is the X position of the local origin in given CRS system.
-Default is not set.
+Default is 0.0.
 - `Origin Y` is the X position of the local origin in given CRS system.
-Default is not set.
+Default is 0.0.

 ### Example Usage